grame-cncm/faustdoc/src/tutorials/rnbo.md

 @state fControl_cb = new FixedDoubleArray(3);
 ```

-Next the DSP init code, which is added in [dspsetup](https://rnbo.cycling74.com/codebox#special-functions), only available in codebox~ where it will be called each time audio is turned on in Max (which is basically every time the audio state is toggled, or the sample rate or vector size is changed).
+Next, the DSP init code is added in [dspsetup](https://rnbo.cycling74.com/codebox#special-functions), only available in codebox~, where it will be called each time audio is turned on in Max (which is basically every time the audio state is toggled, or the sample rate or vector size is changed).
 Here the DSP state is initialized using the RNBO current sample rate:

 ```
 // Init